Nominated Candidate for Division K Director

 What have been your key accomplishments and what have you learnt from in past leadership roles?

-Whilst serving as Vice President Education and President, my club achieved Presidents Distinguished status each year.
+While serving as Vice President Education and President, my club achieved Presidents Distinguished status each year.
 I learned the importance of having a plan and following it whilst also having the flexibility to change and continuously review throughout the year, and to work together as a team to achieve each part.
 I have identified the needs of my club members and arranged appropriate workshops – this included an evaluation and pathways workshop.
 This has taught me the importance of growing a network of people to be able to call on for help.

 Before the national lockdown in March 2020 I made the decision to move our club online following District recommendation and I coordinated the transition to meeting on Zoom.
-I ensured there were clear guidelines available of how to conduct the club meetings online and following up with any members who needed extra support.
+I ensured there were clear guidelines available on how to conduct the club meetings online and following up with any members who needed extra support.
 I have learned through this and through continued virtual meetings that the preparation for online meetings is even more important and key to meetings running smoothly and successfully.

 As Area Director I have formed an Area Council which has created a space for the clubs to collaborate and communicate with each other.
 I created an Area Success Plan that has been approved by the Area Council and engaged all clubs to work together as a team.
-There are three clubs in my Area with more than 30 members and there have been a total of 28 awards submitted from July 2020 to date.
-During this difficult time this has been a great achievement and I have learned that it is important to continuously praise and recognise any achievements of the clubs to motivate and inspire the other clubs and members.
+There are three clubs in my area with more than 30 members and there have been a total of 28 awards submitted from July 2020 to date.
+During this difficult time, this has been a great achievement and I have learned that it is important to continuously praise and recognise any achievements of the clubs to motivate and inspire the other clubs and members.

 I have appointed an Assistant Area Director which has enabled me to delegate tasks and begin my succession planning.
 I have learned that delegation is important to productivity and efficiency and empowers others to step up and learn more.